IslandTeki18/bugtracker-client/README.md

 - [x] as a user, you can create new bugs or issues
 - [x] as a user, you can edit an issue or bug
 - [x] as a user, you can delete an issue or bug
+- [x] as a user, you can add notes to a bug
 - [ ] as an admin, you can view all the users and all the issues
 - [ ] as an admin, you can edit any user or bug
 - [ ] as an admin, you can delete any user or bug